Here’s Why You Need That Winter Getaway to Staunton

 With Staunton as your starting point, you’ll find a plethora of spectacular winter views.
 Go east for drives or hikes along the Blue Ridge on the Skyline Drive or the Blue Ridge Parkway.
 Venture west to explore the Alleghenies and Bath County.
 Stick close to Staunton for some of the best winter pastoral views.

 If hunting for treasures is your game, you’ve got to check out Staunton’s vintage offerings.
-From funky finds to recycled riches, spend the day perusing Staunton’s eight antique shops and markets.
-A short drive to Verona will get you to the Factory Antique Mall, one of the largest in the country.
-Read all about our antique offerings.
+From funky finds to recycled riches, spend the day perusing Staunton’s antique shops and markets.

 Instagramer’s Dream Scene

 There are many reasons that Staunton keeps popping up on the best small towns lists and one of them is its beauty.
-From its rolling hills and quaint Victorian architecture, to parks, gardens like the one at the Anne Hathaway Cottage Tea Room, to industrial elements like the red neon Stonewall Jackson Hotel sign, the train station, and Sears Hill Footbridge over the tracks, you’ll find no end to cool backgrounds for your selfies.
+From its rolling hills and quaint Victorian architecture to parks, and gardens to modern-day murals like the “You Belong Here” mural or the train station, and Sears Hill Bridge over the tracks, you’ll find no end to cool backgrounds for your selfies.
 While you’re here seek out Staunton’s five photogenic hot spots.

 Hub for History Buffs